WD TV: WD TV Play (WD TV 4th Gen)

 According to the WD Site, it was released in early 2013.
 (NTSC model number WDBMBA0000NBK).
 Their exact words are:

 The software does not support DTS or MPEG2, as these features were removed.

 WD TV Media Player (WD TV 2nd Gen)

 Released in July 2014.
 (NTSC model number WDBYMN0000NBK, PAL model number WDBPUF0000NBK).
 Identical hardware to the WDTV Live Streaming but missing Netflix.
 This last version of the WDTV was finally discontinued by Western digital in June 2016 and is no longer available for sale through the manufacturer.

 Hacking

 The WD TV has been hacked to enable further options, including using external optical drives, Ethernet connection via USB to Ethernet adapters, bittorrent downloading and improved thumbnail preview images.
-The newest versions of the WD TV (Streaming Media) have encrypted firmware and there are efforts to continue hacking them.
+The newest versions of the WD TV (Streaming Media) have encrypted firmware and there were efforts to continue hacking them.